ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 content encoded in the traversable DAG-JSON and DAG-CBOR formats.
 This is something that has been [requested before][ipfs/go-ipfs/issues/7552].

+In addition, both UX and DX are significantly improved, since every block can now be inspected in a regular web browser via `?format=json`.
+This can remove the need for additional tools, decoders, and/or libraries.

 ### Compatibility

 This IPIP adds new response types and does not modify existing ones,